findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS .mdGuide to Decentralized Finance Without Getting Rekt.md

 Forget "digital pet rocks."
 We're about to turn those boring rocks into chiseled tools of blockchain finance.

-## DeFi Demystified - It's Just Money, But With Code
+## DeFi Demystified - It's Money, But With Code

 If you start googling "What is DeFi?", you're gonna get hit with a firehose of crypto-geek buzzwords.